nelmio/alice/doc/customizing-data-generation.md

 ```

 Then you can add it to the Faker Generator used by Alice by either overriding
-the `NativeLoader::createFakerGenerator()` method or register it as a service
+the `NativeLoader::createFakerGenerator()` method.

-with the tag `nelmio_alice.faker.provider`.
+If you are using Symfony, custom Faker providers are registered by adding the
+tag `nelmio_alice.faker.provider` to the service.
+Note that this is automatically
+done if your service extends `Faker\Provider\Base`.

 <br />